vd-omermazig/rag/docs/vastdata-integration.md

 **External Ingestion Required:**

-Since VastData integration is retrieval-only, you must ingest documents using your own VastData ingestion pipeline **before** using the RAG server.
+Since VastData integration is retrieval-only, you must ingest documents using your own VastData ingestion pipeline so they'll show on the RAG server.
 The RAG server only connects to VastData for retrieval operations.

 **Example external ingestion workflow (outside of the RAG system):**
-1. Use VastData's native ingestion tools or APIs
+1. Use VastData's ingestion tools or APIs
 2. Process documents and generate embeddings with `nvidia/nv-embedqa-e5-v5` model
 3. Store embeddings in your VastData collection with proper metadata structure:
    ```json